observeinc/aws-sam-apps/docs/forwarder.md

 ## Message Logs

-The Forwarder logs all messages it processes to Filedrop.
-Logs are stored in the format: `forwarder/{lambda_arn}/{request_id}`.
+The Forwarder logs all SQS tasks it processes to Filedrop.
+Records are written with content-type `application/x-aws-sqs`.
 These logs help with introspection and can forward events from AWS sources that can send messages via SQS.

 ## Content Type Overrides